 Each month, I update my list of the best 100 series that are currently available on Disney+ in Australia and New Zealand, which include series from across the Disney, Star Wars, Marvel, National Geographic, Pixar and Star franchises.

 With over 500 different series available on Disney+ now, this list is here to give you a selection of different content available, mixing together Disney+ and Star Originals, classic series, new shows, documentaries and much more.

 Note – Some of these shows might not be available in all regions.

-Here is the “What’s On Disney Plus” Top 100 series on Disney+ in Australia and New Zealand for October 2021:
+Here is the “What’s On Disney Plus” Top 100 series on Disney+ in Australia and New Zealand:

 The 4077th Mobile Army Surgical Hospital is stuck in the middle of the Korean war.
 With little help from the circumstances they find themselves in, they are forced to make their own fun.
 Fond of practical jokes and revenge, the doctors, nurses, administrators, and soldiers often find ways of making wartime life bearable.